32 Snot’s People

 ‘I don’t know about that.
 I’m just doing my bit to clean my country up, ’he said with pride and lots of prejudice.
 ‘There’s a new day coming.’

-‘What I meant was it’s very courageous of you to admit it.’
+‘What I meant was it’s very courageous of you to admit it.
+Their poster propaganda reflects a very primitive and idiotic mindset.’

 ‘ Well, he must’ve told them where they were, because somebody came and got them.’